-While the programs are similar, they have some different logistics and require different paperwork.
-To figure out which program is the best fit for you, contact one of our Work-Study Coordinators at 425.564.2279.
+While the state and federal programs are similar, they have some different logistics and require different paperwork.
+To figure out which program is the best fit for you, contact Kristen Davey.

 Most private sector employers participate in the State Work-Study program.
 This program is coordinated by the Washington Student Achievement Council (WSAC), and you can find all the procedures and regulations governing the program on the WSAC website.
-If you’re new to State Work-Study, you’ll start by filling out an employer contract and a job description and sending them to firstname.lastname@example.org.
-The process of having a contract approved and finding a qualified student typically takes 3 to 5 weeks.
-If you’re already registered with the State Work-Study system, you’ll just need to send a job description to email@example.com.
+If you’re new to State Work-Study, you’ll start by filling out an employer contract and a job description and sending them to Kristen Davey.
+The process of having a contract approved and finding a qualified student typically takes 3 to 6 weeks.

 The job must meet the following guidelines: